ShaunZhxiong/MUSA_801_PPR/Process/Week1/sopMetrics/sucessfulMetrics.md

   1. Use related information (facilities and others) to construct the park attractiveness metric

-  2. Use Huff model to calculate the area, and compare it with existing community service area
+  2. Use Huff model to calculate the market area, and compare it with existing community service area

 - **Citizens' Usage (History and Prediction)**